markokhman/func-course/Chapter 3/Lesson 1.md

 **3. The sweetes part.
 We write FunC code.**

+FunC is a domain-specific, C-like, statically typed language.
 You've already seen some FunC code in the first two chapters.
-However in this FunC is a domain-specific, C-like, statically typed language.
+However in this lesson we are going to actually write some logic with FunC code.

 **4. We test our FunC code behaviour locally.**